ollielaw/moviegram-server/README.md

 - Movie Profile Page
 - Search Page
 - Media Feed Page
-- Contacts / Followers / Following Page
 - Post Creation Page
+- Contacts / Followers / Following Page (nice to have)
 - Explore / Recommendations Page (nice to have)
 - Chat / Messenger Page (nice to have)